History of the metric system: Clocks and pendulums

 In 1656, Dutch scientist Christiaan Huygens invented the pendulum clock, with its pendulum marking the seconds.
 This gave rise to proposals to use its length as a standard unit.
 But it became apparent that the pendulum lengths of calibrated clocks in different locations varied (due to local variations in the acceleration due to gravity), and this was not a good solution.
 A more uniform standard was needed.

 In 1670, Gabriel Mouton, a French abbot and astronomer, published the book Observationes diametrorum solis et lunae apparentium ("Observations of the apparent diameters of the Sun and Moon") in which he proposed a decimal system of measurement of length for use by scientists in international communication, to be based on the dimensions of the Earth.
-The milliare would be defined as a minute of arc along a meridian and would be divided into 10 centuria, the centuria into 10 decuria and so on, successive units being the virga, virgula, decima, centesima, and the millesima.
-Mouton used Riccioli's estimate that one degree of arc was 321,185 Bolognese feet, and his own experiments showed that a pendulum of length one virgula would beat 3959.2 times in half an hour.
-He believed that, with this information, scientists in a foreign country would be able to construct a copy of the virgula for their own use.
+The milliare would be defined as a minute of arc along a meridian (such as the Paris meridian) and would be divided into 10 centuria, the centuria into 10 decuria and so on, successive units being the virga, virgula, decima, centesima, and the millesima.
+Mouton used Riccioli's estimate that one degree of arc was 321,185 Bolognese feet.
+Mouton's experiments showed that a pendulum of length one virgula would beat 3959.2 times in half an hour.
+Mouton believed that, with this information, scientists in a foreign country would be able to construct a copy of the virgula for their own use.
 Mouton's ideas attracted interest at the time; Picard in his work Mesure de la Terre (1671) and Huygens in his work Horologium Oscillatorium sive de motu pendulorum ("Of oscillating clocks, or concerning the motion of pendulums", 1673) both proposing that a standard unit of length be tied to the beat frequency of a pendulum.